Castlewellan

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, photos, are all protected by copyright.
 Any copying, impersonation or distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as all of our hard work.

-• The recommended time to solve this murder mystery, excluding refreshment stops, is about three hours.
+• The recommended time for this murder mystery is at least three hours, excluding refreshment stops.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Ardee in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Trim in the ‘Special Requests’ field at the start of the purchase page.

 crime scene tape on white